gawandeabc/netflix-gpt/README.md

 - bug fix: redirect users to right urls based on user is logged in / logged out
 - unsubscribed to the onAuthStateChnaged callback
 - Added hardcoded values to the constants file
-- Completed 32 mins in netflix 2nd video

 - Fetch movies from TMDB
+    - register for TMDB api
+    - create an app on TMDB & get access token
+    - check documentation , now playing movie api

+- Completed 2:11 mins in netflix video EP15

 # Features
 -Login/Sign up screen